Blacksmith Forge worker, artist blacksmith

 You can become a blacksmith by:

-- learning the craft on-the-job by training with an experienced blacksmith
+- training with an experienced blacksmith and learning the craft on the job

-- completing a college course then finding a trainee position
+- completing a college course then finding a trainee job with a blacksmith

-Previous experience in welding, metalwork or art and design (using metals) can be very useful and may give you an advantage when looking for a trainee position.
+Experience in welding, metalwork or art and design may give you an advantage when looking for a trainee position.

 2. Skills required

-- creative and design skills, for decorative work
+- design skills and creative ideas for decorative work

 - maths skills for measuring and making calculations